16BitWonder/Atmosphere-Toolbox/README.md

 - Toggling always save cheat toggles

 ## Credits
-- WerWolv - For the original Kosmos Updater that this is forked from
+- WerWolv - For the original Kosmos-Toolbox that this is forked from
 - Reswitched - For the assets used to make the icon